-In recent years we have secured legal recognition of humanist marriages in Northern Ireland and Jersey, with recognition currently proposed by Guernsey too.
+In recent years we have secured legal recognition of humanist marriages in Northern Ireland, Jersey, and Guernsey.
 We have also led the campaign for recognition elsewhere:

 - During the passage of the Marriage (Same-Sex Couples) Act 2013 through the UK Parliament, we worked hard to see humanist marriages gain legal recognition in England and Wales.
 After it became clear that a majority in both houses of Parliament were in favour of legalisation, the Government inserted a section in the Bill that means it can enact legal recognition to humanist marriages without requiring a new Act.
 The law also said the Government had to consult and make a decision on doing so before the end of 2014.

 - The results of the subsequent consultation, published in December 2014, showed over 90% of respondents in favour of legal recognition, but the Government still blocked the move, instead ordering the Law Commission to do a ‘scoping exercise’ of wider marriage law.
 The Commission reported in December 2015, and recognised the unfairness of the lack of recognition of humanist marriage.
 However, the Government still has not enacted legal recognition, and in 2018 instead asked the Law Commission to conduct a further review.

 - In 2017, we took a case in Northern Ireland with two of our members to allow them to have a legally recognised humanist marriage.
 They won their case the following summer and the first legally recognised marriages began from that August.

 - In 2018, through the efforts of Humanists UK patron Louise Doublet and after years of campaigning by Humanists UK, humanist marriage gained legal recognition in Jersey.
 The first marriages took place in 2019.